se.slope {vcmeta} | R Documentation |

 Description

-This function can be used to compute a slope and its standard error for a simple linear regression model (random-x model) using the estimated Pearson correlation and the estimated standard deviations of the response and predictor variables.
+This function computes a slope and its standard error for a simple linear regression model (random-x model) using the estimated Pearson correlation and the estimated standard deviations of the response variable and predictor variable.
 This function is useful in a meta-analysis of slopes of a simple linear regression model where some studies report the Pearson correlation but not the slope.

 Usage